pangers/Intelligence-iOS-Framework/README.md

 ## Adding IntelligenceSDK ##

-In this section we detail how to get up and running with the SDK for both Objective-C and Swift based projects.
+In this section we detail how to Integrate IntelligenceSDK for both Objective-C and Swift based projects.

-We can import the SDK through Cocoapods, Carthage or manually to your application
+We can import the SDK through Cocoapods, Carthage or Import manually to your application

 #### For Cocoapods project ####

-We can install Intelligence SDK through Cocoapods.
+We can install Intelligence SDK through [Cocoapods](https://git-apac.internal.tigerspike.com/phoenix/Phoenix-Intelligence-iOS-SDK/blob/Documentation/Examples/CocoaPods/Swift/Intelligence/ReadMe.md).
 Open a terminal window and navigate to the root folder of your project.

 If you have not already created a Podfile for your application, create one now:

             pod init

-Open the Podfile created for your application and add the following:
+Open the Podfile created for your application and add the following to your target:

+            target :YourTargetName do
                 pod 'IntelligenceSDK'
+            end

 Save the file and run: